Bitergia/fiware-chanchan/docker/images/idm-keyrock/README.md

 docker run -d --name <container-name> bitergia/idm-keyrock:4.3.0
 ```

-By running this, it expects an Authzforce instance running on:
+By running this, it expects an Authzforce instance running by default on:

     * AUTHZFORCE_HOSTNAME: `authzforce`
     * AUTHZFORCE_PORT: `8080`
+    * MAGIC_KEY: `daf26216c5434a0a80f392ed9165b3b4`

 So if you have your Authzforce somewhere else, just attach it as a parameter like: